rob550-docs/rob550-docs.github.io/docs/botlab/checkpoints/checkpoint2.md

 Hint: In case of slow performance of your sensor model, consider increasing the ray stride in the MovingLaserScan call.

-Required For the Report:
+{: .required_for_report }
-- Report in a table the time it takes to update the particle filter for 100, 500 and 1000 particles.
+1) Report in a table the time it takes to update the particle filter for 100, 500 and 1000 particles.
 Estimate the maximum number of particles your filter can support running at 10Hz.
-- Using your particle filter on mbot_example_logs/drive_square.log, plot 300 particles at regular intervals along the path taken.
+<br> 2) Using your particle filter on `mbot_example_logs/drive_square.log`, plot 300 particles at regular intervals along the path taken.

 ## Simultaneous Localization and Mapping (SLAM)
 ### Task 2.3